ska-telescope/developer.skatelescope.org/src/projects/create-new-project.rst

   *All software and firmware source code handed over to the SKA organisation shall be organised into source code repositories.
 A source code repository is a set of files and metadata, organized in a directory structure.
 It is expected that source code repositories map to individual applications or modules according to the following definition: A module is reusable, replaceable with something else that implements the same API, independently deployable, and encapsulates some coherent set of behaviors and responsibilities of the system.*

   -- *adapted from 'Continuous Delivery'*

+SKAO advises one repository should only have one deliverable artefact which would mean that a repository may produce single python package/oci image/helm chart consisting of the same functionality. *Note that a repository can still supply different packages targeting different environments but still providing the same functionality on the target platforms*

 Naming a repository
 ###################